stevesinchak/ha-weatherlink-live/README.md

 3. Then just search for `Davis WeatherLink Live` and click on the listing.
 Scroll down and hit Download to install.

-4.Reboot your Home Assistant server and you are ready to configure.
+4. Reboot your Home Assistant server and you are ready to configure.

 ## Configuration

-- There are two methods to add/enable the integration:
+1. There are two methods to add/enable the integration:

     * Auto Discovery: If the WeatherLink Live is on the same network as your Home Assistant Server, the device should be auto-detected (thanks to Zeroconf) within a few minutes and will be listed under the Discoverd section.
 Go to your [Home Assistant Integrations dashboard](https://my.home-assistant.io/redirect/integrations/) and hit the Add button and jump to step 4.

     * Manual Add: Click this link to manually add the integration.

-- Depending on how the integration was added in the previous step, all fields may be pre-populated.
+2. Depending on how the integration was added in the previous step, all fields may be pre-populated.
 There are three fields total:

     * API Host: The ip address or hostname of your Davis WeatherLink Live